The UAE's first interplanetary mission

-Shortly after launch, it will unfold its solar panels to recharge its batteries for the trip to Mars.
-As Hope approaches the Red Planet, it will use its star trackers to navigate and to enter the correct orbit.
+Shortly after launch, it unfolded its solar panels to recharge its batteries for the trip to Mars.
+As Hope approached the Red Planet, it used its star trackers to navigate and to enter the correct orbit.

 There are three main instruments on the Hope orbiter:

-The Emirates Mars Infrared Spectrometer (EMIRS) looks at the Martian atmosphere's dust, ice clouds, water vapor and temperature profile.
+The Emirates Mars Infrared Spectrometer (EMIRS) will look at the Martian atmosphere's dust, ice clouds, water vapor and temperature profile.

 The Emirates Exploration Imager (EXI) will image the Martian atmosphere to look for dust, water ice and ozone abundance.